Thank you for contacting

 Vehicle expenses are among the most frequently reviewed business expenses under federal tax laws.
 Cars and trucks are often used for both personal and business purposes, which makes accurate reporting essential.
 Even small misstatements can cause deductions to appear inflated or inconsistent with a taxpayer's income.

-Whether a taxpayer is buying a car with a car loan or entering into a leasing contract, the IRS expects clear documentation that supports the business expense claimed.
+Whether a taxpayer is buying a car with a car loan or entering into a leasing contract, the IRS expects clear documentation to support the claimed business expense.
 Automated systems routinely flag unusually high deductions, sharp year-over-year increases, or mileage figures that do not align with reported business activity.

 For sole proprietors, vehicle expenses are typically reported on Schedule C filed with Form 1040.
 Errors on these returns are among the most common issues identified in IRS correspondence audits.